Zephyrr29/DIM-Wishlist/README.md

 If you need to contact me about anything feel free to DM me on Discord, **Zeph#5621**

-## Last update: November 29, 2021
+## Last update: December 9th, 2021
-- Fixed a formatting error that caused many notes to contain a random #.
-- Fixed a formatting error that caused all Timelost Found Verdicts to be listed as god rolls with a nonsensical note.
-- Added rolls for Hawkmoon and Dead Man's Tale
+- Added all the weapons added with the 30th Anniversary Pack

 ## How to add to DIM: